aisingapore/PeekingDuck/docs/use_cases/group_size_checking.md

 Some common node behaviours that you might need to adjust are:
 - focal_length & torso_factor: We calibrated these settings using a Logitech c170 webcam, with 2 individuals of heights about 1.7m.
 We recommend running a few experiments on your setup and calibrate these accordingly.
-- tag_msg: The message to show when individuals are too close.
+- obj_dist_thres: The distance between 2 individuals, in metres, below which they are considered to be part of a group.
-- near_threshold: The acceptable distance between 2 individuals, in metres.
-For example, if the threshold is set at 1.5m, and 2 individuals are standing 2.0m apart, `tag_msg` doesn't show as they are standing further apart than the threshold.
-The larger this number, the stricter the social distancing.
+- group_size_thres: The acceptable group size limit.

 For more adjustable node behaviours not listed here, check out the [node glossary](node_glossary.md).